Esri/arcgis-pro-sdk-community-samples/Framework/CustomStyling/CustomStyling (C# 6.0).md

  1. The style applied to the Dockpane custom UserControl should match the Light or Dark mode of Pro.
 ![UI](Screenshots/Screen1.png)

- 1. Toggle the Pro theme (via backstage-&gt;Options-&gt;Application-&gt;General settings).
+ 1. Toggle the Pro theme (via backstage->Options->Application->General settings).
 Restart Pro.
  1. Re-start the Debugger and Re-open the Dockpane in ArcGIS Pro.
  1. The custom style should have changed (Light to Dark or vice versa) to match the corresponding change made to Pro.
 ![UI](Screenshots/Screen2.png)